rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

 ## Variable Bindings and Mutability

-We mentioned in Chapter XX that by default, variable bindings are *immutable*.
+We mentioned in Chapter 2 that by default, variable bindings are *immutable*.
-This is one of many nudges that Rust's design has to encourage us to write our code to get the most of the safety and easy concurrency that Rust has to offer.
+This is one of many nudges in Rust that encourages us to write our code in a way that gets the most of the safety and easy concurrency that Rust has to offer.
 We still have the option to make our bindings mutable, though.
 Let's explore how and why Rust encourages us to favor immutability, and why we might want to opt out of that.

 Variable bindings being immutable means that once a value is bound, you can't change that value.
 To illustrate this, let's generate a new project in your